JanitaMahum/Budgy/README.md

 To run textbased application:

-  - Naviagte to package labelled "backend" and run it.
+  - Navigate to package labelled "backend" and run it.

 To run GUI: